 We rely on the generous support of volunteers.
 Our volunteers work in a range of areas such as administration, research and advice.
-A majority of our roles are based in Norwich; however we also have limited opportunities in Cromer and Great Yarmouth at our Free Legal Advice sessions.

 Volunteering is a great chance to build your skills and find new challenges while making a difference to your community.
 If you think you can spare a few hours a week we would love to hear from you.
 Please click here for further information and how to apply.